googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/interval_joins.rst

     Chr,
     Start

 The Tute table is for SNP annotation.
-If a different table were used to annotate both SNPs and INDELs, you may wish apply a similar UDF to also "bin" the rows from the variants table, since INDELs may span multiple bins.
+If a different table were used to annotate both SNPs and INDELs, you may wish to apply a similar UDF to also "bin" the rows from the variants table, since INDELs may span multiple bins.

 .. sidebar:: Bin Size